 Nonprofit Filing

-Working with a professional, experienced accountant can save you stress, time, and money both on your annual tax return and well into the future.
-Since 2000, Steward Ingram & Cooper, PLLC have provided comprehensive tax preparation and planning services to our clients from all backgrounds, helping them find the deductions, credits, and developing long-term financial strategies.
-Each member of our team is dedicated to helping you meet your financial goals and acting as a trusted partner and advisor, providing personalized guidance for your unique financial needs.
+Since 2000, Steward Ingram & Cooper, PLLC has been extending out tax planning services to clients from a diverse range of backgrounds, helping them find deductions, and credits while developing long-term financial strategies.
+Each member of our team is dedicated to acting as a trusted partner and advisor by providing personalized guidance for your unique financial needs.

 Tax Planning & Preparation: Frequently Asked Questions